 This huge chunk of paying traffic is actually referral traffic and it converts into money for both the business and the people sharing these references.
 This happens through referral links!

-This article deep dives into the meaning, functions, and types of referral links.
+This article dives deep into the meaning, functions, and types of referral links.
 You can understand their uses and significance in the present marketing scenario.

 A referral link is a URL equipping an organization to advance its products, services or web content.
 They provide an incentive to customers and affiliate partners in the form of commissions, rewards, discount coupons, and other innovative schemes.